NilsSomm/random_pulse/README.md

 In blue is the time signal, and in orange is the envelope.
 If we again zoom by lowering the variable `zoom_range` to 0.5 we can see the oscillations of the time signal inside the envelope.

 ![A more zoomed in version of the previous plot, now there are visible distinct oscillations in the pulse](example_time_zoomin.png)

+## Acknowledgments
+This material is based upon work supported by the National Science Foundation under Grant No. PHY-2207656.